 To open the Remote Shutdown Dialog box, open a command prompt, type shutdown -i and hit Enter.

 Read: How to search for files from the MS-DOS Command Prompt

 Remote Shutdown Command

 In the window which opens, click Add.
-This will let you add the name of the computer that you want to remote-shutdown.
-You can find the name of the PC by right-clicking Computer and selecting properties.
+This will let you add the name of the computer you want to remote-shutdown.
+You can find the name of the PC by right-clicking Computer and selecting Properties.
 As an example, I have used his-pc and her-pc.
 Alternatively, you can also use the browse button to look for other PC’s on your network.

 Once done, click OK.

 You can also document the reason for an unexpected restart or shutdown of a remote computer without logging on locally to that computer.

 - To send commands to other PC’s you will have to have administrative privileges on those computers as well

 - For Shutdown Event Tracker to be able to record information, the Remote Registry service must be enabled on the remote computer